What is the duration of the programme?

 We usually notify applicants if they have been successful within one week of the interview.

-What is the relationship between Executive MBA students and the Cambridge colleges?
+What is the relationship between Executive MBA participants and the Cambridge Colleges?

-Do I need a visa to visit/study at Cambridge?
+Do I need a visa to visit or study at Cambridge?

-Non-EEA nationals can be supported in entering the UK to attend the residential sessions for the programme under the short-term study immigration route.
-Visit the University’s short-term study visa webpage for more information.
-Please note the Executive MBA programme is not eligible to be sponsored for a Tier 4 student visa.
+All nationals from outside the UK and Ireland can be supported in entering the UK to attend the residential sessions for the programme as a visitor.
+Visit the University’s short period of study visa webpage for more information.

 What is the cost of the Executive MBA programme?